hyosung11/Launch-School/Courses/journal.md

 12:03 Okay, I synchronized my latest study guides and renamed the latest one to exam guide for the written exam.
 I think I need to go to the bathroom.
 When will Sohee return?

 13:58 Reviewed problems and proceeded through my exam guide.
 In the middle of mixins at the moment.
 Time to do some feed the cats training.

+## 20220606 월요일

+10:02 I was with SungOh all day Saturday, so I didn't study at all.
+Now it's Monday morning and I need to figure out what I'm doing today and when to retake the JS129 Written Assessment.

+11:17 Working through the latter half of my study guide today.
+Chatted with Alex.